jay-baldev/calculator/README.md

 #### CLI calculator in python.

-It just takes operators from left to right does not do any bodmas or brackets stuff.
+It calculates operators based on following priority -
+  1. Division
+  2. Multiplication
+  3. Addition
+  4. Subtraction

+  ###### Does not support **brackets**.
 Just very very simple stuff only.